Lessons on the Village Green!

-Joana Scanlon, KS2 Leader at The Croft Primary School & Alison Capstick, Head of Teaching & Learning at The White Horse Federation Multi-Academy Trust tell us more.
+Joana Scanlon, KS2 Leader at The Croft Primary School and Alison Capstick, Head of Teaching & Learning at The White Horse Federation Multi-Academy Trust tell us more…

 "I like the bit in the middle, I like the green grass, I think it’s good when we are all together on the grass."